Duplicate Content: SEO Impact and Solutions Guide

 If you have a lot of boilerplate content on your page compared to the specific content of that page, Google may view these pages as duplicate.
 The result is pretty serious: it may not show your individual product pages in the search results.
 Therefore, Google recommends keeping your boilerplate content to a minimum.

 Of course, you'll need a menu and a footer.
-Just don't include your entire privacy statement in the footer.
+In the footer, don't include your entire privacy statement.
 Instead, add a link to a specific page.

 Conclusion

-Duplicate content can have a negative impact on how your website is indexed and ranked.
-It's easy to find and easy to fix, so there's no reason there should be duplicate content on your website.
+Duplicate content can negatively impact how your website is indexed and ranked.
+Thankfully, it's easy to find and fix, so there’s no reason to have duplicate content on your website!